 Theology (general) | Protestant Christianity | Protestant Christianity |

-Theology (specific) | “Lutheranism” isn’t just the name of the tradition, but the theological system within it | A church could be Arminian or Calvinistic in their theology; there are often Baptist-like elements in non-denominational churches no matter their theological convictions* |
+Theology (specific) | “Lutheranism” isn’t just the name of the tradition but the theological system within it. | A church could be Arminian or Calvinistic in its theology; there are often Baptist-like elements in non-denominational churches, no matter their theological convictions.* |

-View of the Bible | Conservative synods (see above) affirm the authority, inspiration, and inerrancy of Scripture; moderate-liberal synods view the Bible as a helpful guide to belief and practice, but an imperfect one at best | Non-denominational churches are generally evangelical and conservative; the authority, inspiration, and inerrancy of Scripture are often part of their doctrinal statements |
+View of the Bible | Conservative synods (see above) affirm Scripture’s authority, inspiration, and inerrancy; moderate-liberal synods view the Bible as a helpful guide to belief and practice but an imperfect one at best. | Non-denominational churches are generally evangelical and conservative; the authority, inspiration, and inerrancy of Scripture are often part of their doctrinal statements |

 View of God | Trinitarian | Trinitarian |

-View of the atonement | Conservative synods affirm the truth of the Gospel and believe that Christ took the place of sinners and paid their penalty on the cross; moderate-liberal synods see the death of Christ as an example of dying for something you believe in | Affirm the truth of the Gospel and believe that Christ took the place of sinners and paid their penalty on the cross |
+View of the Atonement | Conservative synods affirm the truth of the Gospel and believe that Christ took the place of sinners and paid their penalty on the cross; moderate-liberal synods see the death of Christ as an example of dying for something you believe in. | Affirm the truth of the Gospel and believe that Christ took the place of sinners and paid their penalty on the cross. |

-View of the Holy Spirit | Most Lutheran synods and churches are cessationist, meaning they don’t hold to charismatic and Pentecostal expressions of Christianity; some small movements like Lutheran Renewal advocate for continuationism and speaking in tongues | Could be cessassionist or continuationist |
+View of the Holy Spirit | Most Lutheran synods and churches are cessationist, meaning they don’t hold to charismatic and Pentecostal expressions of Christianity; some small movements like Lutheran Renewal advocate for continuationism and speaking in tongues. | They could be cessassionist or continuationist. |

-View of the Church | The Church is the bride of Christ; believer’s should be regularly involved in the life of a local church, but membership isn’t required for salvation | The Church is the bride of Christ; believer’s should be regularly involved in the life of a local church, but membership isn’t required for salvation** |
+View of the Church | The Church is the bride of Christ; believers should be regularly involved in the life of a local church, but membership isn’t required for salvation. | The Church is the bride of Christ; believers should be regularly involved in the life of a local church, but membership isn’t required for salvation.** |

-View of the Ordinances | There are two: baptism and the Lord’s Supper or communion** | There are two: baptism and the Lord’s Supper or communion*** |
+View of the Ordinances | There are two: baptism and the Lord’s Supper or communion.** | There are two: baptism and the Lord’s Supper or communion.*** |

-View of the Lord’s Supper | The real body and blood of Christ are believed to be “in, with, and under” the bread and cup | Mostly seen as a memorial of the death of Christ |
+View of the Lord’s Supper | The real body and blood of Christ are believed to be “in, with, and under” the bread and cup. | Mostly seen as a memorial of the death of Christ. |

-View of the Baptism | Pastors baptize infants who receive the gift of regeneration of the Holy Spirit; faith is necessary for grace to be given (unlike Catholicism) | Most practice “believer’s baptism,” which describes the conviction that only professing believer’s should be baptized; infants aren’t baptized, but children can be as soon as they are able to make a genuine profession of faith |
+View of the Baptism | Pastors baptize infants who receive the gift of regeneration of the Holy Spirit; faith is necessary for grace to be given (unlike Catholicism). | Most practice “believer’s baptism,” which describes the conviction that only professing believers should be baptized; infants aren’t baptized, but children can be as soon as they can make a genuine profession of faith. |

-View of the end times | Lutheranism is amillennial, meaning it interprets the 1,000-year period described in Revelation 20:1-6 figuratively and defines it as the time between Christ’s first and second coming (i.e. the Church Age) | Many are dispensational and premillennial; those with Reformed theology may be premillennial (similar to Reformed Baptists) or amillennial |
+View of the End times | Lutheranism is Amillennial, meaning it interprets the 1,000-year period described in Revelation 20:1-6 figuratively and defines it as the time between Christ’s first and second coming (i.e., the Church Age). | Many are dispensational and premillennial; those with Reformed theology may be Premillennial (similar to Reformed Baptists) or Amillennial. |

 * Why are so many non-denominational churches similar to Baptist churches?
 The Baptist tradition values the autonomy of local churches and congregations.
 It isn’t opposed to regional or district organization; it is opposed to non-congregational authority.
-(Also see Lutheran vs Baptist: What’s the Difference?)
+(Also see Lutheran vs. Baptist: What’s the Difference?)

-“Therefore, it comes about that no one attains grace because he is absolved or baptized or receives Communion or is anointed, but because he believes that he attains grace by being absolved, baptized, receiving Communion, and being anointed in this way.
-It is not the sacrament but faith in the sacrament that justifies.
-Likewise the well-known statement of St. Augustine: ‘it justifies not because it is performed, but because it is believed.’”
+** Luther said: “Therefore, it comes about that no one attains grace because he is absolved or baptized or receives Communion or is anointed, but because he believes that he attains grace by being absolved, baptized, receiving Communion, and being anointed in this way.”

 *** Non-denominational churches are similar to Baptist churches in their view of the ordinances: Non-denominational churches not only adopt the infrastructure of Baptist churches, but many have adopted elements of Baptistic theology, especially as it relates to ecclesiology or the nature of the Church.

 Churches administer the Lord’s Supper and baptism, which makes them ecclesiological matters, and many non-denominational churches have a Baptist-like approach to these practices.
-(Also see Lutheran vs Episcopalian: What’s the Difference?)

-In the 20th century, many mainline Christian traditions, including Lutheranism, experienced internal conflict and division over theological and social issues.
-Virtually every Protestant denomination, including Presbyterian, Baptist, and Methodist, discussed (and fought over) how to deal with social concerns that challenged or altered historic Christian convictions.
-Many conflicts continue today.
-Areas of disagreement include, but aren’t limited to:
+Likewise, every Protestant denomination, including Presbyterian, Baptist, and Methodist, discussed (and fought over) how to deal with social concerns that challenged or altered historic Christian convictions.

 - Theological concerns: Areas of disagreement include the ordination of women, the authority and nature of the Bible, the exclusivity of the Gospel for salvation, and creation and evolution (and related matters like abortion and gender issues).

 In many cases, these disagreements were not reconcilable and led to the establishment of new synods and churches.
-Some Christians grew disenfranchised with the influence liberal worldviews exerted to change centuries-long teachings and convictions.

 Please see related articles below